RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - R v Bonjon
     - (16 September 1841, Melbourne)
     - Argued that occupation did not give the Crown authority over Indigenous inhabitants as Subjects unless there was a treaty or agreement between the parties and Indigenous people had elected to come under English law.
-      - Argument from prosecution was lawful if they “left land for subsistence”
+      - Argument from prosecution was lawful if they "left land for subsistence"
       - Crown brought the law of England to New South Wales, that Aboriginal people were protected by the law and that they were bound to obey
 - Development of Anglo-Australian Law
   - Australian Courts Act 1828 (Imp)